QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 	0		0		-10.00

 :code:`POT_HST_FILE_<X>`
- defines the file where the hydrodynamic stiffness matrix is stored from a WAMIT calculation.
+ points to the file (.hst) in which the hydrodynamic stiffness matrix is stored from a WAMIT calculation.
 If this keyword is used then the hydrodynamic stiffness matrix :code:`SUB_HYDROSTIFFNESS_<X>` is populated with data from the file, overwriting any user-defined stiffness matrix.

 :code:`POT_RAD_FILE_<X>`
- defines the file where the radiation coefficients for the linear potential flow model are located.
+ points to the file (.1) file in which the radiation coefficients from a WAMIT calculation for the linear potential flow model are located.
 The file ending must be included.
 This determines the format of the file.
 QBlade currently supports radiation files in the WAMIT, NEMOH and BEMUse formats.

 :code:`POT_EXC_FILE_<X>`
- defines the file where the excitation coefficients for the linear potential flow model are located.
+ points to the file (.3 file) in which the excitation coefficients from a WAMIT calculation for the linear potential flow model are located.
 The file ending must be included.
 This determines the format of the file.
 QBlade currently supports excitation files in the WAMIT, NEMOH and BEMUse formats.

 :code:`POT_DIFF_FILE_<X>`
- defines the file where the second-order difference-frequency wave force coefficients are located.
+ points to the file (.12d file) in which the second-order difference-frequency wave force coefficients from a WAMIT calculation are located.
 The file ending must be included.
 This determines the format of the file.
 QBlade currently supports difference-frequency files only in the WAMIT format.

+:code:`POT_SUM_FILE_<X>`
+ points to the file (.12s file) in which the second-order sum-frequency wave force coefficients from a WAMIT calculation are located.
+The file ending must be included.
+This determines the format of the file.
+QBlade currently supports sum-frequency files only in the WAMIT format.

 :code:`DIFF_CUTOFF_L_<X>`
  Specifies the low cut-off frequency for the difference QTFs.
 Intended to speed up the QTF evaluations.